bdastur/notes/aws/readme.md

   * Troubleshooting
   * Security and Incident analysis

+## API Gateway:
+**What can it do?**
+  - Expose HTTPS endpoints to define a restful api.
+  - Serverless-ly connect to services like lambda and dynamodb.
+  - Send each API endpoint to a different target
+  - Run efficiently with low cost
+  - Scale effortlessly
+  - Track and control usage by API key.
+  - Throttle requests to prevent attacks
+  - Connect to cloudwatch to log all requests for monitoring.
+  - maintain multiple versions of api.

+### Same origin policy & CORS
+* In computing, the same-origin policy is an important concept in the web application security model.
+Under the policy, a web browser permits scripts contained in a first web page to access data in a second web page, but only if both web pages have the same origin.
+* This is done to prevent cross-site scripting (XSS) attacks.
+* CORS is one way the server at the other end (not the client code in the browser), can relax the same-origin policy.
+* Cross-Origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.

 ## AWS WAF (web application firewall)
 * AWS WAF lets you monitor the HTTP and HTTPS requests that are forwarded to